ethamck/website/content/weblog/2024-07-17-the-acolyte-was-fucking-good.md

 </aside>

-To preface, I am not a "Star Wars fan", but I do enjoy the series.
+To preface, I am not a <cite>Star Wars<cite> fan, but I do enjoy the series.
 If I was ever so slightly more inclined, I'd read the novels, because I love the franchise's ideas.
 Revenge of the Sith is my favorite installment of the Skywalker saga.

-Seeing the Visions series, I realized that, since Star Wars was overall my first foray into the sci-fi world, it's very hard for me to come up with anything that doesn't at least feel like Star Wars when trying to be creative in the genre.
+Seeing the Visions series, I realized that, since Star Wars was overall my first foray into the sci-fi world, it's very hard for to come up with anything that doesn't at least feel like Star Wars when trying to be creative in the genre.
 Hell, [No Man's Sky](https://nomanssky.fandom.com/wiki/Freighter_Types#Venator-class) has a myriad of Star Wars-seeming ships.
 My problem with this is that Star Wars has so much unexplored potential on the screen.

 Unlike the Marvel franchise, in which you can just about explore their world à la carte (I mostly only watch Guardians of the Galaxy and Spider-Man), Star Wars has: